-How to enable/disable opening the on-screen display via double keypress:
+How to define the key to open the OSD via double keypress:

 - 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
 Press F11 to call the Configuration menu. - 3.
 Select the System entry and press Enter. - 4.
-Select the Hotkey entry and press Enter. - 5.
-Select the OSD via 2x keypress entry and press F8 (repeatedly) to select one of the following options:
+Select the OSD via 2x keypress entry and press F8 to select the desired option: